JeffNevil/JeffNevil.github.io/_posts/2016-06-20-why-volunteering-abroad-is-the-best-decision-you-could-make-this-summer.markdown

 Volunteering isn’t necessarily picking litter from local parks or directing rush hour traffic in a high visibility vest.
 I’m not degrading either role, but at the end of the day – people will still litter, and as sure as the sun rises in the morning and sets in the evening, people will drive angrily to work during rush hour.
 Look further afield than your home town.
 Look even further than England – even Europe.

 There are an incredible number and calibre of volunteering opportunities, from sports coaching in South Africa to construction work in Nepal.
 To reuse my least favourite cliché – there really is something for everyone.
-Be sure that a [student volunteer abroad](http://www.bunac.org/uk/volunteer-abroad) has a far more meaningful effect on the community and lives of those they volunteer for.
+Be sure that a [student volunteer abroad](http://www.bunac.org/uk/volunteer-abroad) programme has a far more meaningful effect on the community and lives of those they volunteer for.

 Of course the role of volunteering differs enormously.
 Sometimes you’ll be providing essential basic facilities and infrastructure to towns and villages still recovering from famine, poverty or natural disaster.
 You may find yourself planting seeds and repairing protected nature reserves.
 Other hours may be spent teaching children languages or sports.